 Moutai Returns to its Origin of World Fame, 110 Years from its Debut on Panama Expo

 SAN FRANCISCO, Dec.
-8, 2025 /PRNewswire/ -- On December 7th and 8th, visitors lined up to see the wonder of a Moutai themed event at the Palace of Fine Arts in San Francisco.
-Moutai, the renowned Chinese baijiu brand, made its debut outside China at the Panama Expo in the city 110 years ago.
-By celebrating the 110-year-anniversary, Moutai restates its commitment to indulging spirit lovers around the globe and demonstrates the brand philosophy sitting on aging.
-The grand event offers an immersive and engaging experience to know about the Chinese baijiu, past and present.
+14, 2025 /PRNewswire/ -- On December 7th and 8th, visitors lined up to see the wonder of a Moutai themed event at the Palace of Fine Arts in San Francisco.
+Moutai, the renowned Chinese baijiu brand, made its debut outside China on Panama Expo in the city 110 years ago.
+By celebrating the 110-year-anniversary, Moutai restated its commitment to indulging spirit lovers around the globe and demonstrated the brand philosophy sitting on aging.
+The grand event offered an immersive and engaging experience to know about the Chinese baijiu, past and present.

 I. Returning to the Origin: Coordinates of a Liquor and a City in Time